Changissnz/nu_merchant_principal/README.md

 correct solution because it leads to the original solution, the blue node.

+Exits can be abstracted into geometric understanding.
+In transmission design, for every enclosure, there should be an exit, the exit perhaps the same as the opening if there is only one opening.
+Even for verbal arguments, nonphysical by definition, there is the exit of refraining from more argument by one or more parties.
+The Great-Wind aims for exit reduction, the minimizing of number of openings for autonomous agents exiting out of the situation with the Great-Wind.

 ![image info](./images/gwr_ten.PNG)

-**GWR10:** The enclosure in the first diagram has less openings than after enduring the effects of the shadow's expansion, denoted by the dashed lines in the second diagram.
+**GWR10:** The enclosure in the first diagram has less openings after enduring the effects of the shadow's expansion, denoted by the dashed lines in the second diagram.